HAPPY HOLIDAYS! SALE 10% OFF - USE COUPON HOLIDAYS AT CHECKOUT NOW!

 A plain leather jacket looks good, but a personalized one looks creative.
 Usually, customized leather jackets are used to show identity, loyalty, and creativity.
 People do not add details just for decoration.
 They add them to stand out, represent something meaningful, or build a brand.

-If you are planning to invest in made to measure leather jackets, the method you choose matters a lot.
+If you are planning to invest in made-to-measure leather jackets, the method you choose matters a lot.
 It impacts the final look, long-term wear, and overall quality.
 Below is a clear breakdown of embroidery, embossing, and printing so you can decide what suits your design, budget, and purpose.

-Printed sketches require proper care to maintain their finish.
-Frequent wear and exposure can cause surface prints to fade over time.
+Printing is a faster process than embroidery.
+Daily wear and exposure can leave surface prints faded over time.
 High-quality printing reduces cracking, but it does not match the long-term durability of stitched or embossed work.
+Printing offers creative freedom at a lower cost and faster turnaround.

 |